Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/references/tideways.md

     tideways: true
 ```

 Later you can check to `xhgui.vvv.test` the result from profiling.
+The provisioning will generate a file with all the domains enabled in `/srv/config/tideways.json`.

 ## Our custom implementation

 To improve the data quality we added the support to not execute `Query Monitor` plugin when Tideways is enabled.
 Also we implemented the support for a custom PHP `custom-header.php` file in `VVV/www/default/xhgui/config` that will be prepended in case it is avalaible.
-We added the support for a custom config file that can change the values of XHGui that will be merged with the VVV default.
+We added the support for a custom config file `custom-config.php` in the same folder that can change the values of XHGui that will be merged with the VVV default.
+This can be helpful to filter other methods from the list like from specific plugins and so no.

 ## XHGui
 There are already a lot of guides about XHGui: